ameyaabiwalkar/Caretaker/README.md

 CAreTaker Project

 The prevalence of Alzheimer’s and dementia underscores the critical need for innovative solutions to support affected individuals in their daily lives.
-In this project, we introduce CAreTaker, an LLM based virtual assistant designed specifically for individuals grap- pling with these cognitive challenges.
+In this project, we introduce CAreTaker, an LLM based virtual assistant designed specifically for individuals grappling with these cognitive challenges.
 Leveraging state-of-the-art Generative Artificial Intelligence (GAI), CAreTaker offers three features
 i) personalized emotional support, ii) aids in daily tasks, and